 Tears come to her eyes, and she hugs me.

-Dad walks in and seeing us, complains, “What’s he done now, dear.”
+Dad walks in, sees us, and complains, “What’s he done now, dear.”

 “Oh honey, he just sang me that song by Elvis, ‘Mama,’ do you remember it?”